 I got these questions from students in Wisconsin.
 Next time you ask questions send me a picture to represent you (if you don't want me to post a real picture of your class you can send your logo or something) and I will post it!

-Have you seen anything valuable yet?
+QUESTION Have you seen anything valuable yet?

-MY ANSWER What is your definition of something valuable?
-I have seen lots of things that are extremely valuable to me like the mud baths in Pamukkale and all of the different and interesting people.
 But I think that you probably mean valuable like being worth a lot of money.
 Most of what I have seen looks like rocks and rubble to me, but to an archaeologist even a broken pot piece is valuable.
 The early archaeologists only wanted to find complete pots and big things like statues.
 They threw away anything that did not look interesting.
 Now archaeologists keep just about everything they can identify.
 When they do find something that is valuable it is moved to a museum so that it doesn’t get stolen from the archaeological site.
-I was amazed to hear that even big blogs of stone that are carved are stolen.
-Does this picture look like it is valuable?
-At the end of the post I will put a picture of what it looked like after it was cleaned up!

 QUESTION Who build the theater and terrace houses?